 Most landlords agree that the best tenants pay on time and continue the rental contract long-term.
-This provides a landlord with a steady revenue stream with minimal attention to the property or its occupants required.
+This provides a landlord with a possibility to accept rent payments online with minimal attention to the property or its occupants required.
 Long-term tenants are more likely to keep the rental in good shape as their stay is prolonged enough for them to start seeing it as a home.

 These tenants might sound like unicorns: you have heard of them but wonder if they truly exist.
 This is how you can ensure that you find them and get them to rent your property:

 Landlords who are fortunate enough to find long-term tenants advice that third-party help makes a significant difference.
 If you were to get trusted property management services in Fort Collins, for example, the company would go about finding renters who meet your criteria, among which a likely long-term stay could be one.

 Property managers have a renter database to access when they are seeking tenants for their client’s properties.
 Many have been pre-screened, having applied in advance.
 The company might have asked these would-be tenants how long they see themselves renting the property.
 Their answers to this question could give you the information you need.
 The property management company then approaches the applicants and offers them a chance to sign a rental agreement.